chelmann/EmmeAB/readme.md

 	+ Run Higway, Transit and Non-Motorized Assignments for various vehicle classes and times of day
 	+ Generate matrices of travel information related to Time, Cost and Distance for all od-pairs in our 4000 zone travel model system.

 The vehicle skims include 756 matrices (12 time periods x 63 skims).
 Previous data exchanges between our model systems relied upon transfer via comma-separated formats.
-These data outputs took on the order of 15 seconds per matrix.
-When applied to our new travel model system, this would require over 3 hours of machine time simply outputting the matrices.
-In order to utilize faster movement of matrices from Emme to DaySim, Inro has provided us with new binary transfer API’s that exist in a version of Emme that we now use (Emme Desktop test-4.0.3-MatrixBinaryFormat).
-These API's will make it into future versions of Emme and allow the transfer of all our matrices in under 10 minutes.
+We have implemented code that utilizes an HDF5 database as a storage container for all Emme model output.
+The intent is to use hdf5 during runtime for all model processes as there are a variety of api's in various languages to access the data.
+For now we are assuming an HDF5 database for each time period but this might change as we move forward with implementation.

 ##Time Periods##
 DaySim calculates travel for all hours of the day.
 In order to provide meaningful accessibility data to DaySim and still maintain reasonable model run times, the PSRC network model will be various time periods per day for various modal purposes.
 The difference by mode reflects the availability of network related data b ymode and time of day.